Hassan Ali Nokhodaki Isfahani

-Hasan Ali Nukhudaki Isfahani (Persian: حسنعلی نخودکی اصفهانی) (4 May 1863 – 29 August 1942) was a Shi'a scholar and mystic (Sufi).
-Nokhodaki practiced and espoused self-discipline, asceticism, and the purification of the soul.
-Among his influences were Sayyid Ja'far Qazwini and Sayyid Murtadha Kashmiri.
+Hasan Ali Nukhudaki Isfahani (Persian: حسنعلی نخودکی اصفهانی) (4 May 1863 – 29 August 1942) was a Shi'a Muslim scholar and Sufi mystic who practiced asceticism.
+He also studied astronomy and mathematics.

-Nukhudaki also studied broadly in philosophy and mathematics; he attended the classes of scholars such as Jahangir Khan Qashqa'i, Akhund Mulla Muhammad Kashi, and Sayyid Muhammad Kazim Yazdi.
-Considered an expert in occult sciences, Nukhudaki spent his time assisting people who had journeyed to his presence for his prayers.

 Early life

 Nakhodaki was born Hasan Ali Miqdadi in Isfahan on 4 May 1863.
-Hasan Ali's father, Ali Akbar, was an ordinary shopkeeper in Isfahan who was regarded for his piety.
-He was a follower of Muhammad Sadiq Takht Puladi, a leader of the Chishti Order, and was known for his reverence and his prayers being answered by God.

-From the age of 7 to 11 years old, Akbar took Hasan Ali to his own teacher, Muhammad Sadiq Takht Puladi, to teach him akhlaq (virtues) and irfan (knowledge).
-Muhammad Sadiq Takht Puladi died in 1873 and Hasan Ali continued his practice for three more years, keeping vigil at night and fasting during the day.
-He went to Shahreza, about 80 km southwest to Isfahan to receive further instruction from Sayyid Ja'far Husayni Qazwini.
+Hasan Ali's father, Ali Akbar, was a shopkeeper in Isfahan and a follower of Muhammad Sadiq Takht Puladi, a leader of the Chishti Order.
+His father died in 1873.
+When he grew up, Hasan Ali went to Shahreza, about 80 km southwest of Isfahan, to study under Sayyid Ja'far Husayni Qazwini.

 Education

 In addition to self-purification, Sheikh Hasan Ali began studying Islamic sciences.
-He studied Arabic literature, logics, philosophy, jurisprudence, principles of jurisprudence and mathematics under renowned teachers of the Isfahan Seminary such as Jahangir Khan Qashqa'i and Akhund Mulla Muhammad Kashi.
+He studied Arabic literature, logic, philosophy, jurisprudence, principles of jurisprudence and mathematics under renowned teachers of the Isfahan Seminary such as Jahangir Khan Qashqa'i and Akhund Mulla Muhammad Kashi.
 Hasan Ali studied tafsir (exegesis of the Qur'an) under Sayyid Sina, son of Sayyid Ja'far Kashfi.

-He went to Mashhad in 1886 and stayed there for one year, practising asceticism in one of the rooms on the upper floor of the Atiq courtyard in the holy shrine of Imam al-Rida.
+He went to Mashhad in 1886 and stayed there for a year, practicing asceticism in one of the rooms on the upper floor of the Atiq courtyard in the holy shrine of Imam al-Rida.
 He returned to Isfahan the following year, and then went to the seminary at Najaf.
-He stayed there until 1894, completed his studies under the tutelage of Mirza Habib Allah Rashti, Sayyid Muhammad Fisharaki Isfahani, Sayyid Muhammad Kazim Tabataba'i Yazd i, Mohammad Hasan Mamaqani and Mulla Isma'ili Qarahbaghi.
+He stayed there until 1894, completed his studies under the tutelage of Mirza Habib Allah Rashti, Sayyid Muhammad Fisharaki Isfahani, Sayyid Muhammad Kazim Tabataba'i Yazdi, Mohammad Hasan Mamaqani and Mulla Isma'ili Qarahbaghi.

 While at Najaf, he visited the scholar and mystic Sayyid Murtadha Kashmiri.

-In 1894, Hasan Ali traveled to Mashhad, practising asceticism and became a student of Muhammad Ali Khurasani (known as Haji Fadil), Sayyid Ali Hariri Yazdi, Haj Agha Hussain Qumi, and 'Abd al-Rahman Mudarris.
+In 1894, Hasan Ali traveled to Mashhad, practicing asceticism and became a student of Muhammad Ali Khurasani (known as Haji Fadil), Sayyid Ali Hariri Yazdi, Haj Agha Hussain Qumi, and 'Abd al-Rahman Mudarris.
 He left Mashhad in 1897 to Shiraz, learning medicine and studying Avicenna's law under Mirza Ja'far Tabib.
 In Ramadan of the same year, Hasan Ali went to Bushehr and from there, he went to Mecca.

-Hasan Ali returned to Mashhad in 1911 and stayed there until the end of his life.
+Hasan Ali returned to Mashhad in 1911 and stayed there until his death.
 He was given the title "Nokhodaki" in his old age, living near Mashhad.